 - Post-menopause.
 It’s common knowledge that the hot flashes often encountered in the course of menopause can hinder sleep, but hormone-related sleep disturbances can continue well beyond menopause too.
 The lifestyle adjustments outlined above could help.

-The experts in Alzheimer’s care Topeka families need at Grace Home Care can help with senior sleep difficulties in a variety of ways as well.
+Grace Home Care can help with senior sleep problems in a variety of ways to improve senior living through services in home health care in Topeka, KS and surrounding areas.
 Contact us at 785-286-2273 to request a free in-home assessment to learn more!
 And visit our Service Area page to find out if our customized home care services for seniors are available in your area.